-'...a constructive dismissal occurs when an employee resigns from employment under circumstances where he or she would not have resigned but for the unfair conduct on the part of the employer towards the employee, which rendered continued employment intolerable for the employee...The test for proving a constructive dismissal is an objective one.
-The conduct of the
+"...a constructive dismissal occurs when an employee resigns from employment under circumstances where he or she would not have resigned but for the unfair conduct on the part of the employer towards the employee, which rendered continued employment intolerable for the employee...The test for proving a constructive dismissal is an objective one.
+The conduct of the employer toward the employee and the cumulative impact thereof must be such that, viewed objectively, the employee could not reasonably be expected to cope with.
+Resignation must have been a reasonable step for the employee to take in the circumstances.'

 In our jurisdiction, there is a myriad of cases on constructive dismissal issued by CMAC, the Industrial Court, Industrial Court of Appeal and other forums exercising jurisdiction on employment disputes.
-One such case is Motsa vOk Bazaars (Pty) Ltd t/a Shoprite (55/2020)

-[2015] SZIC 6 (05 March 2015), wherein it was held by the Court as follows;
+One such case is Motsa v Ok Bazaars (Pty) Ltd t/a Shoprite (55/2020) [2015] SZIC 6 (05 March 2015), wherein it was held by the Court as follows;

 "18.
-The test for determining whether or employee constructively not an was dismissed as set out in authorities is: whether the Employer without reasonable and proper cause, conducted itself in a manner calculated or likely to destroy or damage seriously the relations of confidence and trust between the parties (Employer and Employee).
+The test for determining whether or not an employee was constructively dismissed as set out in authorities is; whether the Employer without reasonable and cause. proper conducted itself in a manner calculated or likely to destroy or seriously damage the relations of confidence and trust between the parties (Employer and Employee).
 It has been held that it is not necessary to show that the Employer intended any repudiation of the contract.
 Instead, the function of the Court is to look at the Employer's conduct as a whole and determine whether, when judged reasonably and sensibly, it is such that the Employee cannot be expected to put up with it.
 (See in this regard the case of Pretoria Society for the Care of the Retarded v Loots (1997) 18 ILJ 981 (LAC) at page 985)."